 Section 3.1.1 describes how the Transport PNC can provide a white topology abstraction to the MDSC via the MPI.
 Figure 1 is an example of such ODU Topology.

-This section provides the detailed JSON code describing this ODU Topology, using the [TE-TOPO] and [OTN-TOPO] YANG models.
+This section provides the detailed JSON code describing how this ODU Topology is reported by the PNC, using the [TE-TOPO] and [OTN-TOPO] YANG models at the MPI.

-Note that this example is based on -09 version of [TE-TOPO] and on the -00 version of [OTN-TOPO].
-Further changes to align with latest updates of these YANG models will be provided in the future version of this document.

 JSON code "use-case-1-topology-01.json" has been provided at in the appendix of this document.

 Service Configuration: detailed JSON examples